Versions

 1. General questions of regulation of autonomous traffic – a social transition by the autonomous vehiclesRegulatory approach to technological development - international and EU regulatory trendsTort lawCriminal liability of AvsAutonomous vehicles – data protection and data safetyMid-term examVehicle and transport legislation in HungaryNew issues of public law regulation, licensing issues, a possible new "KRESZ" .Legal context and possible solutions for the validation of AIInternational best practiceIntellectual property issues relating to autonomous vehicles servicesMobility serviceSummary – analysis of the previous topics, reflectionsMid-term exam

-Name Rank Contact
+Name Position Contact details

 Dr. Dávid Alíz vendégelőadó